-In its OIP, the licensee stated that the two level instruments and associated cabling for each SFP would be physically separated and electrically independent of one another.
+In its OIP, the licensee stated that the two SFP level instrument channels for each pool would be physically and electrically independent of one another.
+The licensee also stated that the associated cabling, power supplies and indication for each level instrument channel would be routed separately from each other.